SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-004 API Framework.md

 ## Context

-frameworks are way to quickly package a set of solutions to common problems.
+frameworks are a way to quickly package a set of solutions to common problems.
 Allowing development to get going quickly.

 ## Decision